toeverything/OctoBase/.github/CONTRIBUTING.md

 -   You understand and agree with our [Contributor License Agreement](./CLA.md)

--   You understand and agree that your code will be under the AGPL3.0 License until the OctoBase version reaches 1.0.

--   You understand and agree that OctoBase may be adjusted to other open source license after version 1.0.

 ## Tips

 If your Pull Request has not progressed for a long time (close or merge), please send the relevant information to developer@toeverything.info.